sord0250/Python-Automation/README.md

 Your .env file is the file that contains the secrets, such as email addresses, passwords, etc, that you don't want to share with the world.
 It is good practice to keep these in this separate .env file so they remain safe.

-**Double click on the .env file** to open it on your main screen.
+- **Double click on the .env file** to open it on your main screen.
 It will be blank at first.
 Let's change that!

-The following code will need to be inserted into your .env file.
+- Insert the following code into your .env file.
 Delete the comments (the #'s) and **input your unique variable**:

-A quick note about gmail's passwords: your normal one won't work.
+*Important Tip: A quick note about gmail's passwords: your normal one won't work.
 You need to generate a gmail app password so python can connect.
-Follow the steps found below the code to get that password.
+Follow the steps found below the code to get that password.*

 ```
 SMTP_HOST= # the provider's SMTP server hostname i.e. smtp.gmail.com